 - Rich and creamy

-- Our Diaper Rash Cream is made with ultra-purified lanolin, instead of the more typical mineral oil found in diaper rash ointments, to create a moisture barrier
+- Our Diaper Rash Ointment is made with ultra-purified lanolin, instead of the more typical mineral oil found in diaper rash ointments, to create a moisture barrier

 - May be used on moist red rashes

 - May be used at every diaper change to insure diaper rash protection